 Pecorino Siciliano DOP Cheese

 Pecorino is the oldest cheese in Sicily and, most likely, Europe.
-It is produced on the whole island and has been recognized with protected designation of origin (DOP).
+It is produced on the whole island and has been recognized with the DOP status.
+Discover more on this amazing Italian cheese.

 In general the dairymen-farmers still adopt traditional techniques and tools to make this delicious Italian sheep cheese: wood casks, the tinned copper boiler, the "fascedde"rushes, direct fire (wood or gas).